szstonelee/gointernal/scheduler.md

 e.g. 1

-Assuming the machine have 4 cpu core and we set GOMAXPROCS = 3.
+Assuming a machine has 4 cpu cores and we set GOMAXPROCS = 3.

 We create 3 Go routines, and Go runtime may create 3 user-code threads for the tasks.
 After each Go routine finish in each thread.
 The threads will be reclaimed or return to a thread pool to rest.

 e.g. 2

-Assuming the machine have 4 cpu core , and we create 8 Go routines, and GOMAXPROCS = 4.
+Assuming a machine have 4 cpu cores, and we create 8 Go routines, and GOMAXPROCS = 4.

 Go runtime may create four user-code threads, each thread run each core with a task queue of length 2.

 e.g. 3

-Assuming the machine have 4 cpu cores and we set GOMAXPROCS = 5.
+Assuming a machine have 4 cpu cores and we set GOMAXPROCS = 5.

 There are four LRQs for the cores.